jdeath/homeassistant-addons/silverbullet/README.md

 1. [Add my Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install this add-on.
 1. Click the `Save` button to store your configuration.
+1. If you want to password protection, set SB_HOME field to UserName:Password, eg. Mike:Pass123
 1. Start the add-on.
 1. Check the logs of the add-on to see if everything went well.
 1. Open WebUI should work via ingress or <your-ip>:port.